milvus-io/milvus/docs/design_docs/index_design.md

 ![indexcoord](graphs/indexcoord_design.png)

-## 8.1 Use ETCD as a reliable service
+## 8.1 Use etcd as a reliable service

-Based on ETCD service discovery, IndexCoord components, like other Milvus components, rely on ETCD to implement service discovery.
-IndexCoord relies on the lease mechanism of ETCD to sense the online and offline news of IndexNode.
+Based on etcd service discovery, IndexCoord components, like other Milvus components, rely on etcd to implement service discovery.
+IndexCoord relies on the lease mechanism of etcd to sense the online and offline news of IndexNode.

-In addition to being used for service discovery, Milvus also uses ETCD as a reliable meta storage, and writes all persistent status information to ETCD.
+In addition to being used for service discovery, Milvus also uses etcd as a reliable meta storage, and writes all persistent status information to etcd.
 The purpose is to restore a certain Milvus component to its original state after power off and restart.

 ## 8.2 Receive requests about index from RootCoordinate